Exercise Physiology Brisbane

 How many Exercise Physiology sessions will I need?

-Many people start with three to six sessions over several weeks.
-This gives time to learn the program, adjust exercise, track progress and build confidence.
+The number of sessions varies.
+Many people start with three to six sessions over several weeks so there is time to learn the program, adjust exercise, track progress and build confidence.

 Is Exercise Physiology safe for older adults?